ozgurgulsuna/ARCH470-DigitalDesignStudio/README.md

 <h3 align="center">GumBichromate<br><sup>Online Exhibition, 2020</sup></h3>

 <p align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Gum bichromate is a photographic printing process.
 The image is rendered on any fibrous material from the negatives more than once.
-This multi-layer process, which is essential for color prints.
+This is a  multi-layer process, which is essential for color prints.
 I have been exploring the procedure for a couple of years now, and it yielded these results.
   </p>